top of page

 Parking in the city centre of Málaga:

-preferably in one of the underground car parks, for example at the port
+preferably in one of the underground car parks, for example at the port (best option).

 Bus to the city centre of Málaga

+The next bus stop is down the street next to the church " Juan Sebastián Elcano-Iglesia” (150m from home) and the lines 3, 8 and 11 take you every few minutes to the old town of Málaga in about 20 minutes.
+Price per trip €1.40 from the age of 3 years.
 You don't need to tell the bus driver where you want to get off, the price is always the same.
-You can also buy a rechargeable bus card for all lines (except airport) at the kiosk, which you have to recharge with at least 10 trips (price approx. €8.40 for 10 trips).
+You can also buy a rechargeable bus card for all lines (except airport) at the kiosk, which you have to recharge with at least 10 trips (price €6.90 for 10 trips including card, 10 trips 5 €).
+Pushchairs (pram, stroller) can easily be placed in the centre section of the bus.

 Bike rental